jaccurate-cmd/gamefish/README.md

 ### What?

-A series of kits(including the "base" kit).
+A series of kits, including the "base" kit that has a ton of great utilities.

 A "kit" lets you drop something in your project and get started with a type of game right away.